 - Do not make important legal decisions.

 - Avoid rich or spicy foods.
+Progress slowly.
 Recommended items:

 - Non-caffeinated carbonated beverages

 You may experience drowsiness, fatigue, nausea, throat irritation, and/or muscle soreness.
 These will usually disappear within 24 hours.